bradleytaunt/cookingwith.casa/_desserts/carrot-cake.md

 #### Cake

-- 2 cups o flour
+- 2 cups of flour
 - 2 tsp of baking powder
 - 1 tsp of baking soda
 - 2 tsp of cinnamon